cart69420/remote-hacked-client/README.md

 i went to shower and thought of this idea

 ## features
-> coming soon lol i am busy
+> modules and stuffs coming very soon

 written in javascript because everyone loves javascript and so do i